Page Refresh AI/Category Pages

 Thin top-of-page copy

-Many category pages open with one vague paragraph, which fails to establish topical authority or help the shopper understand what belongs in the category.
+Category pages often open with one vague paragraph, which fails to explain what belongs in the category or help shoppers choose a path.

 Facet and filter chaos